 Robert Earl Burton

-Burton is an interesting character.
-If any numbers of the rumors surrounding him are true, then he is one more example of an imperfect vessel delivering important truths.
-We make no apologies or excuses for the man.
-That said, neither this school nor any of its members have ever had any dealings with Robert Earl Burton or his students.
+Burton appears to be an interesting character.
+If any of the many rumors surrounding him are true, then he might be thought of as yet one more example of an imperfect vessel delivering important truths.
+We make no apologies or excuses for the man’s actions.
+That said, neither this school nor any of its members have ever had any dealings with Robert Earl Burton, his schools, or his students.